 How many bedsheets do you buy ?

-3 of everything is a good rule.
-This ensures that every time you have one on the bed, on as a spare, and one in the wash.
+3 of everything is a good rule that most experts recommend – I have read this in too many places to quote.
+This rule ensures that every time you have one on the bed, one as a spare, and one in the wash.

-Most bedsheet sets come with a top sheet, fitted sheet and two pillow cases.
-Other bedcovers like duvet covers, quilts,bed spreads and blankets, all should follow the same consideration that you give when buying bedsheets, depending on many other factors, ofcourse.
+Most bed sheet sets come with a top sheet, fitted sheet, and two pillowcases.
+Other bed covers, like duvet covers, quilts, bedspreads, and blankets, should all follow the same consideration you give when buying bed sheets, depending on many other factors.

 1.Silk Satin sheets

-Silk bedsheet is the ultimate in luxury.
-The sheen of silk is legendary (not shiny but lustrous which is different) and it is soft and silky against your skin.
-It is a natural fiber which is very fine.
-Ofcourse it is expensive but what more do you expect of quality.
+A silk bed sheet is the ultimate in luxury.
+The sheen of silk is legendary (not shiny but lustrous, which is different), and it is soft and silky against your skin.
+It is a natural fiber that is very fine.
+Of course, it is expensive, but what more do you expect of quality?

 2. Polyester satin sheets

-You can machine wash it easily and it dries very quickly.
+You can machine wash it easily, and it dries very quickly.
 Quite the satin sheet for busy people.
-Though it sometimes bunches up crushed on the bed as it is quite thin ( which is an annoyance) and removing stain from this sheet is a pain.
+Though it sometimes bunches up and gets crushed on the bed as it is pretty thin (an annoyance), removing stains from this sheet is a pain.